 One of the major music venues in London is the Eventim Apollo (formerly known as the Hammersmith Apollo).
 It is also one of the largest and best-preserved original theatres with a capacity of 3,487 seats.
 Opening in 1932 as the Hammersmith Odeon, it has had several name changes and ownerships.
 Legendary acts such as The Rolling Stones, Queen, and Bob Marley have performed here over the decades.

-The Eventim has an Art Deco designed interior with high tech sound and light facilities.
+The Eventim has an Art Deco-designed interior with high-tech sound and light facilities.
 Many different floor layouts are available depending on the performance type required for seating/standing.
 The venue also has its own large theatre organ.

 Dubai Opera house is a newer building, having opened in 2016.
-It has had artists and groups from all over the world, such as Katherine Jenkins, Russell Howard, world-class tribute acts, ballet and classical concerts.
+It has had artists and groups from all over the world, such as Katherine Jenkins, and Russell Howard, world-class tribute acts, ballet and classical concerts.

-This 2500 seat venue is perfect for acoustic, classical and pop performances.
+This 2500-seat venue is perfect for acoustic, classical and pop performances.
 The luxurious cultural area of downtown Dubai is the location for the beautiful live music venue.
-There are three ways that the hall can be configured; as a theatre, a concert hall or a flat floor event venue.
+There are three ways that the hall can be configured; as a theatre, a concert hall or a flat-floor event venue.
 It also houses a stunning rooftop restaurant with views of Dubai city.

 An iconic small music venue in London, Ronnie Scotts hosts Jazz gigs and jams every night of the week, attracting professional musicians from all over the world to perform.
 Saxophonist Ronnie Scott opened the club in 1959 as a small basement club where local musicians could jam.
 Early performers include Miles Davis and Count Basie, and to this day it has continued to showcase the biggest names in the Jazz scene, such as Lee Ritenour, Marcus Miller and Jules Holland.